Skip to main content

 New Haven, Connecticut · FDIC Cert #58952

-New Haven Bank is an FDIC-insured bank (Certificate #58952) with $191M in total assets and $139M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for New Haven Bank, an FDIC-insured bank (Certificate #58952) with $191M in total assets and $139M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in New Haven, Connecticut, the bank maintains a Tier 1 capital ratio of 10.90% (Well-Capitalized) and a nonperforming loan ratio of 0.23%.
-BankHealthData assigns a composite Health Grade of C (56/100).
+BankHealthData assigns a composite Health Grade of C (56/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 New Haven Bank (FDIC cert 58952) is a community bank — $191M in total assets, $139M in deposits, serving the New Haven, Connecticut area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.